Skip to main content

 Iritis: Continue therapy at same dosage and initiate ocular therapy.

-Grade 2 or 3 uveitis unresponsive to ocular therapy: Interrupt dabrafenib therapy for up to 6 weeks.
+Mild or moderate uveitis unresponsive to ocular therapy: Interrupt dabrafenib therapy for up to 6 weeks.
 If improvement to grade 0 or 1 observed within 6 weeks, resume therapy at same or reduced dosage.
 If improvement not observed within 6 weeks, permanently discontinue the drug.

-Severe uveitis or iridocyclitis: Interrupt dabrafenib therapy for up to 6 weeks and initiate ocular therapy as clinically indicated.
+Severe uveitis: Interrupt dabrafenib therapy for up to 6 weeks and initiate ocular therapy as clinically indicated.
 If improvement to grade 0 or 1 observed within 6 weeks, resume therapy at same or reduced dosage.
-If no improvement observed within 6 weeks, permanently discontinue the drug.
+If no improvement observed within 6 weeks or for persistent uveitis of grade 2 or greater, permanently discontinue the drug.

 Oral